Links on Android Authority may earn us a commission. Learn more.

 That’s it for our list of the best Apple Watch alternatives, but it’s only a fraction of what’s out there.
 We also want to give an honorable mention to the following smartwatches:

-- Google Pixel Watch (Amazon): Google’s first foray into the smartwatch world packs a gorgeous design, smooth performance, and plenty of Google service support.
-It packs its fair share of first-edition problems though and isn’t compatible with iPhones either.
+- Google Pixel Watch ($329 at Amazon): Google’s first foray into the smartwatch world packs a gorgeous design, smooth performance, and plenty of Google service support.
+It packs its fair share of first-edition problems and isn’t compatible with iPhones.

-- Withings ScanWatch (Amazon): The ScanWatch punches well above its weight in the heart health tracking scene.
-It packs an ECG, near month-long battery life, and excellent sleep tracking.
-However, its small screen does limit its smartwatch potential.
+- Withings ScanWatch ($299 at Amazon): The ScanWatch punches well above its weight in the heart health tracking scene.
+It packs an ECG, a near-month-long battery life, and excellent sleep tracking.
+However, its small digital screen hidden behind analog trappings does limit its smartwatch potential.

-- Fitbit Charge 5 (Amazon): If you’re seeking the cheapest ECG solution for your wrist, look no further than the Charge 5.
-The band also brings a bright AMOLED screen and electrodermal stress tracking smarts to the table.
+- Fitbit Charge 5 ($134 at Amazon): If you’re seeking the cheapest ECG solution for your wrist, look no further than the Charge 5.
+The band also brings a bright AMOLED screen and electrodermal stress-tracking smarts.

-- Xiaomi Mi Band 7 (Amazon): The ever-present Mi Band lineup is tough to discount if budget is a core concern.
+- Xiaomi Mi Band 7 ($46 at Amazon): The ever-present Mi Band lineup is tough to discount if budget is a core concern.
 The new Mi Band 7 brings several advancements over the outgoing model, including a new focus on serious trainers, a larger screen, and a bigger battery.
 These improvements also come with a slightly higher price tag, though.

 The Apple Watch will only pair with an iPhone, but you can use Apple Fitness Plus through your iPad or Apple TV alongside your watch.